almosr/android-svg-code-render/README.md

 Since the files are converted into Java code, all files are contributing into the infamous Dex file method count ([see 64k reference limit](https://developer.android.com/studio/build/multidex.html)).
 Usually one SVG will be turned into a few methods only (due to the required method chaining it cannot be solved in one method only usually), so it is not a big deal, but if you had lots of files then it can make the situation worse for your code base.

+## Compatibility

+The tool is not compatible with all SVG files, certain features are not supported.
+Obviously certain SVG features, like interactivity is out of scope for this tool, also there might be difficulties with some SVG formats saved from certain programs.
+For some details please see Unresolved issues below.

 ## Unresolved issues

 There are some issues which needed to be addressed sooner or later: